 To further elucidate the structure of this compound, we performed 1D and 2D NMR analysis (Figs. S4-S6).
 Comparison of its 1H and 13C chemical shifts to those of scutellarin allowed the assignment of d-glucuronide (C1’’ to 6’’), 1,4-disubstituted benzene ring (C1’ to 6’), and the carbons on the flavone ring (Jiang et al., 2016)(Fig. 5b, Table S1).
 Based on the 1H chemical shift and coupling constant of the anomer proton H-1’’ (J = 7.86 Hz), the glucuronyl moiety was determined to be on the β configuration (Ko et al., 2018).
 Compared with scutellarin, the aromatic proton at δH 6.99 (1H, s) was initially assigned to H-8 of the flavone.
-However, according to 1D-selective nuclear overhauser effect spectroscopies (NOSEY, resonance frequency at 6.28 ppm or 12.81 ppm) and an 1D-selective rotating frame overhauser enhancement spectroscopy (ROSEY, resonance frequency at 12.81 ppm), OH-5 correlates with H-3 (δ = 6.83) and a proton at δ = 6.29 (Fig. 5b), leading to the assignment of this proton at 6 position (δ = 6.29 ppm).
+However, according to 1D-selective nuclear overhauser effect spectroscopies (NOESY, resonance frequency at 6.28 ppm or 12.81 ppm) and an 1D-selective rotating frame overhauser enhancement spectroscopy (ROESY, resonance frequency at 12.81 ppm), OH-5 correlates with H-3 (δ = 6.83) and a proton at δ = 6.29 (Fig. 5b), leading to the assignment of this proton at 6 position (δ = 6.29 ppm).
 This assignment was further supported by the weak NOE effects of H-6 with OH-5 and H-1’’ on the glucuronyl moiety, which further indicated the proximity of the glucuronyl moiety at 7 or 8 position.
 H-1’’ also showed weak NOE effects with H2’ and H6’ on the 1,4-disubstituted benzene ring, suggesting the potential configuration of the compound, where the glucuronyl moiety could be close to the aromatic system.
-According to an HMBC correlation from H1’’ to C8 of the flavone, we then definitely assigned the glucuronyl moiety at 8 position (Fig. 5b).
+According to an HMBC correlation from H1’’ to C8 of the flavone, we then definitely assigned the glucuronyl moiety at position 8 (Fig. 5b).
 Collectively, our 1D and 2D NMR analysis revealed the isolated compound as isoscutellarein 8-O-β-glucuronopyranoside (isoscutellarein 8-G).
 Comparison with the reported 1H and 13C chemical shifts of this compound (Billeter et al., 1991) confirmed this structural determination (Table S2).

-After confirming the identity of this unknown metabolite as isoscutellarein 8-G, we then quantified its relative abundance in all organ-specific tissue samples we collected (Fig. 6, Table 2).
+After confirming the identity of this unknown metabolite as isoscutellarein 8-G, we then quantified its relative abundance in all organ-specific tissue samples we collected (Fig. 6, Table 1).
 Isoscutellarein 8-G was accumulated only in the aerial parts of all species, matching the pattern which we had previously observed for 4´-hydroxyflavones including scutellarin.
-S. barbata accumulated the greatest overall concentrations of isoscutellarein 8-G in its stems.
-S. baicalensis, S. altissima, and S. tournefortii also accumulated isoscutellarein 8-G in their stems.
-In contrast, S. leonardii, S. racemosa, and S. wrightii accumulated no isoscutellarein 8-G in their aerial parts.
+We detected isoscutellarein 8-G in the stems of S. altissima, and in the stems and leaves of S. baicalensis, S. barbata, and S. tournefortii.
+S. barbata accumulated the greatest overall concentration of isoscutellarein 8-G in its stems and leaves at levels significantly greater (p < 0.05) than that of S. baicalensis.
+In contrast, S. parvula, S. racemosa, and S. wrightii accumulated no isoscutellarein 8-G in their aerial parts.
 It is noteworthy that these three species accumulated oroxylin A and its glycoside in their aerial parts (Fig. 3).

 Discussion